-Retailers seem to be stocking Christmas decorations and present ideas earlier and earlier every year.
+Retailers seem to be stocking Christmas decorations and presents earlier and earlier every year.
 But still, we tend to leave many things until the last minute or forget that one must-have thing.

-However, everyone knows that one smug person who is sat relaxing on Christmas Eve, safe in the knowledge that they have had everything prepared for days or even weeks.
-This year, try to make that one person you by following these tips.
+However, everyone knows that one smug person who is able to relax on Christmas Eve, safe in the knowledge that they have had everything prepared for days or even weeks.
+This year, try to be that person by following these tips.

 Christmas-card writing can take up a lot of time.
 Some of this time is taken up trying to remember the names of people's children or trying to get their addresses.
 You'll also waste time trying to work out who you're even going to send cards to.

 To make this task easier and get done a lot faster, you need to start a few weeks before Christmas (ideally in November) and write a list.
 Use this list to work out if you've forgotten the names of someone's family members, or if you don't have a note of their address to send the card to.
 This gives you time to ask around mutual friends or ask the person directly for their address.